amidaware/trmm-docs/docs/functions/workingdoc.md

 4. Make sure your server endpoint is correctly configured to parse and use the data Tactical RMM sends.
 Depending on what you need, you might also want to implement security measures such as validating incoming requests to ensure they are from Tactical RMM.
 5. Specify Events: Select the events that should trigger the webhook via Alerts Manager (Settings -> Alerts Manager).
 Tactical RMM will send data to your endpoint based on these events.

-### Here’s a detailed setup to help you configure webhooks for use with Tactical RMM:
+### Below is how you can configure webhooks for use with Tactical RMM:

 1. URL Pattern
 For webhooks, you need a URL where the Tactical RMM can send HTTP requests when an event occurs.
 This URL should be a server endpoint configured to accept HTTP requests.
 Here's an example of what it might look like: